A New Hospital for Cambridge, North Dumfries and the Waterloo Region

 Schedule 1 Mental Health Program

-This program should be operating at 25 beds, however, the hospital does not have the space to accomodate this.
+This program should be operating at 25 beds, however, the hospital does not have the space to accomodate.
 The Mental Health program will expand to 25 beds from its current 20 beds once the new tower is built and renovations are complete.

 Intensive Care Unit